Scholarships and Bursaries

 Current Students

-The Hardship Fund helps to address unexpected financial difficulties our students find themselves facing during their time at University College.
+Access Fund helps to address unexpected financial difficulties our students find themselves facing during their time at University College.
 Its aim is to redress challenges which would prevent current Castle students from participating in their course or continuing their education.
 Hardship funds have been provided to assist students with textbook purchases, accommodation fee shortfalls, and essential travel (for example to and from lectures and academic placements).

 Thanks to the generosity of our alumni and friends, and in addition to the support available from the college office, we are able to provide a small number of named awards for students in the most dire circumstances.
 These include: